 Domenico Scarlatti was born in Italy in 1685, the same year as Johann Sebastian Bach and Georg Frideric Handel.
 What an incredible year for music!
 (Telemann was born 4 years earlier, and Vivaldi 7.)
 Growing up under the massive shadow of a father who was a pre-eminent composer, he was known as a brilliant keyboard technician and extemporizer but as little else until he left Italy.
 He moved to Portugal in 1719 to become music master to the young Princess Maria Barbara; when she became Queen of Spain in 1729, he followed her there.
-Respected in Italy as an extemporizer on the harpsichord, and for his dazzling technique, he did not begin to formally write his keyboard music down until 1738, when he was knighted by Portugal and composed a volume for presentation.
+He didn't begin to formally write his keyboard music down until 1738, when he was knighted by Portugal and composed a volume for presentation.
 A few years later, he collected a number of his older pieces into two more volumes.
 But then, ill health and gambling debts galvanised him into finding his voice.
 During his last 6 years 1752-7, he transferred his keyboard skill to paper in the form of some two hundred suites which he called sonatas.
 They combine pure joyous harpsichord sounds with the taut rhythms of Spanish dance and the harmonic brilliance of his Italian heritage to a degree that places him among the greatest musicians of all time.

 For a performer, there is always a conflict between saying as much as one can with each individual piece, and being faithful to the lifetime-built philosophy of the composer.
 Intellect produces complexity, but feeling demands simplicity.
 Early on, I played a Rameau piece for Kenneth Gilbert.
-There was a pause while he searched for something polite to say, then he commented that "I suppose it is a complex piece of music"!
+There was a pause while he searched for something polite to say, then he commented, "I suppose it is a complex piece of music"!
 I've never forgotten that lesson.